-Making It In Michigan Conference and Trade Show returns to in-person format for 2023
+Making It In Michigan Conference and Trade Show returned to in-person format for 2023

-“We are thrilled to bring the Making It In Michigan Conference and Trade Show back to an in-person format,” said Mollie Woods, Director of the MSU Product Center.
+“We were thrilled to bring the Making It In Michigan Conference and Trade Show back to an in-person event this year,” said Mollie Woods, director of the MSU Product Center.
 “This conference has helped food entrepreneurs scale their businesses for 14 years.
 We know that the formula of specialized educational sessions and face-to-face interactions with industry partners works.”

-The educational program will feature panels from leading food industry experts in the areas of grocery, distribution, co-packing and entrepreneurship.
-Panelists include innovative doers from across the state who are collectively making the Michigan food industry more dynamic, equitable and resilient.
-This year, the grocery panel (a common favorite) will host Busch’s Market, Meijer, Westborn Market and Kroger.
-Other prominent attendees include Lipari Foods, Huntington Bank and Hummus Goodness.
+The educational program featured panels from leading food industry experts in the areas of retail, distribution, co-packing, finance and entrepreneurship.
+Panelists included innovative doers from across the state who collectively make the Michigan food industry more dynamic, equitable and resilient.
+This year, the retail panel—a common favorite—hosted representatives from Busch’s Market, Meijer, Westborn Market and Kroger.
+Other prominent attendees included Lipari Foods, Huntington Bank and Hummus Goodness.

-The Trade Show will offer new and existing businesses an opportunity to find the right customers and buyers to expand their markets.
-Retailers from large supermarket chains, institutional buyers, independent grocers, specialty food retailers, co-ops, and more attend the trade show to find and source the latest food products in Michigan.
-This year, there will be up to 150 vendors of quality Michigan-made food and agricultural products in the trade show.
-To learn more about becoming a vendor, visit the Making It In Michigan website.
+The Trade Show offered new and existing businesses an opportunity to find the right customers and buyers to expand their markets.
+Retailers from large supermarket chains, institutional buyers, independent grocers, specialty food retailers, co-ops, and more attended the trade show to find and source the latest food products in Michigan.
+This year, there were more than 200 vendors of quality Michigan-made food and agricultural products in the trade show.

-“Our team at the MSU Product Center and MSU Extension is excited to partner in this event with MDARD and MEDC,” said Woods.
-“Our collective expertise in food and agriculture is sure to yield a dynamic, memorable conference for Michigan entrepreneurs.”
+“Our team at the MSU Product Center and MSU Extension has been excited to partner in this event with MDARD and MEDC,” said Woods.
+“Our collective expertise in food and agriculture yielded a dynamic, memorable conference for Michigan entrepreneurs.”